 How the FCC's move on net neutrality could impact consumers

-The Federal Communications Commission took a step towards dismantling the Obama-era net neutrality regulations Tuesday.
+The Federal Communications Commission took a step toward dismantling the Obama-era net neutrality regulations Tuesday.

 The current rules impose utility-style regulations on Internet service providers (ISPs) that prevent them from favoring their own services or certain customers over that of competitors.